Scottish Youth Parliament Elections in Rights

 How do I vote?

 In some constituencies you can vote online with your Young Scot card here.
+More information on how to vote online:

 In other constituencies the voting process will be different.
 You can contact the person named on the SYP page for your constituency (the name under “name and organisation”) for more information on how to vote.